Skip to main content

 Do & Don’t - What Makes an ATS-Friendly Resume Easier to Trust

 ATS screening does not replace recruiter judgment.
-The strongest resumes work for both.
-They stay simple enough for parsing, clear enough for scanning, and targeted enough to match the role without sounding artificial.
+The best resumes work for both systems and people.
+They stay simple enough for parsing, clear for scanning, and targeted to the role without sounding artificial.

 What Weakens This Type of Resume Fast